-At Barberi Law, our lawyers have experience representing individuals through divorce proceedings.
-Whether your concerns are centered on the division of assets or debts, our lawyers have the expertise necessary to reach a beneficial compromise.
+At Barberi Law, our family law attorneys have extensive experience representing individuals through divorce proceedings.
+Whether your concerns are centered on the division of assets or debts, our attorneys have the expertise necessary to reach a beneficial settlement on your behalf.

 When couples consider divorce, numerous questions regarding property division must be addressed, including: